 Shorthand Calligraphy: The Art of Writing Signs That Breathe

-Shorthand Calligraphy: The Art of Writing Signs That Breathe By Martín Córdoba Shorthand has historically been regarded as a technique in service of speed, synthesis, and precision.
+Shorthand Calligraphy: The Art of Writing Signs That Breathe By Martín E. Córdoba (former parliamentary stenographer, former Pitman Shorthand teacher, and shorthand calligrapher) Shorthand has historically been regarded as a technique in service of speed, synthesis, and precision.
 For years, I practiced it as a parliamentary and sacred oratory stenographer; I used it in shorthand speed competitions, taught it to new generations of students, and valued it as an indispensable tool for faithfully recording the spoken word.
 However, over time, I discovered that shorthand signs, far from being mere functional strokes, possess their own aesthetic strength: a silent beauty that reveals itself when observed with different eyes, the eyes of someone who contemplates; not someone who races.
 Thus was born, almost as an artistic intuition, shorthand calligraphy .
 Not as a rejection of the system’s original purpose, but as an expansion of its meaning.
-This practice involves the handcrafted creation of shorthand signs for visual and expressive purposes, not for speed or utility.
-It’s a way of w...
+This practice involves the handcrafted creat...